For security purposes, avoid creating WordPress sites using the username “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is mostly designed for non-technical WordPress users, let’s go one step further and show you how to change your username inside the WordPress database.
+Although this tutorial is mostly intended for non-technical WordPress users, let’s go one step further and show you how to change your user name inside the WordPress database.

 All you need is admin access to your server’s control panel.